svlark/svlark.github.io/_posts/2019-07-15-June-North-Carolina-to-Massachusetts.md

 I have been terrible at keeping our blog up to date.
 I just looked to see where I had left off, and realized it had been a year!
 I was trying to get Audrey to take over, but right now, she has other priorities.
 One thing that I am good at updating is my instagram feed though (https://www.instagram.com/april.sailinglark/), so I’m going to attempt to use it to inspire the blog.
 If you follow me on Instagram, this may seem a little bit like a repeat.

 June 2019-
-We have been in North Carolina for weeks now, and realized that there is so much history just up the coast!
+We have been in North Carolina for a couple weeks now, and realized that there is so much history just up the coast!
 The girls and I decided to do an educational field trip from Beaufort to Roanoke and Kitty Hawk.

 ![dance circle](https://user-images.githubusercontent.com/13930968/61134080-d7897f80-a48c-11e9-8d4c-7c4adc8f3f3b.jpeg)
 Exploring Festival Park, a living history site with a Native American village along with an early colonial settlement.